alwang85/alwang85.github.com/_posts/2015-06-17-making-angular-work-with-minifiers.md

 AngularJS docs -> [http://docs.angularjs.org/tutorial/step_05](http://docs.angularjs.org/tutorial/step_05) .
 Scroll down to A Note on Minification.

-Also alternatively, the Angular ng-annotate can be installed and run manually/automatically converting your original code to work with minification.
+Also alternatively, the [ng-annotate library](https://www.npmjs.com/package/ng-annotate) can be installed and run manually/automatically converting your original code to work with minification.

+In the readme, there are automation tools support for grunt, gulp, rails, and a whole lot more.

+For the gulp config files, its as simple as adding:

+    var ngAnnotate = require('gulp-ng-annotate'); //don't forget to npm install this!'
+    ..//somewhere in a sample task definition

+    gulp.task('buildJSProduction', function () {
+        return gulp.src(['./browser/js/app.js', './browser/js/**/*.js'])
+            .pipe(concat('main.js'))
+            .pipe(babel())              //ES6 compatability
+            .pipe(ngAnnotate())         //allows for minification while preserving dependency injection variable names .pipe(uglify())             //we're using ngAnnotate to support minification :)
+            .pipe(gulp.dest('./public'));
+    });